hollyperley23/OldTube-TV/readme.md

 Type your instance and then any kind of TV, Leanback or XL by /xl, /tv, /leanback etc. Some of them (like Leanback Lite V3 or Google TV) needs Flash.

-navigate to **/flags** to change settings locally. here, for example, you can set up The Wayback Machine as a video data source. but look through, there is a lot more.

-feel free to nav to **/toggle_f** if you've set up flash players as described above to make the frontend work on older browsers, such as ie6.

 and just click around! you might find some useful features you didn't expect to work.

 ---